Tagged decisions

 5 examples shown

-For the reasons outlined above, I’m not upholding this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr M to accept or reject my decision before 2 March 2026.
+I don’t uphold Mrs P’s complaint about Zurich Assurance Ltd. Under the rules of the Financial Ombudsman Service, I’m required to ask Mrs P to accept or reject my decision before 14 April 2026.

 View source decisionFor the reasons set out above, I don’t uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mrs I to accept or reject my decision before 2 March 2026.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr G to accept or reject my decision before 14 April 2026.

 View source decision